Skip to main content

 A conditional order that fires when price crosses a threshold in the losing direction, used to cut losses on an open position.

-See also: take profit, bracket
+See also: take profit, bracket, trailing stop

 Take profit